 But if your doors are made out of wood, inspect them for rot and repair them as needed.
 If they have glass windows, board them up as well.

-One of the last minutes things you will need to do is fill your largest cooler with ice.
+One of the last minutes things you will need to do is fill your largest cooler with ice and your bath tub with water to use for flushing the toilet.
 And finally, ensure that you have a good supply of any prescription medications you might be taking.